What happens in a Chapter 7 Bankruptcy?

-Your initial consultation at the Law Offices of Patrick M. Hunter is a virtual meeting, usually by ZOOM, and will last two to four hours depending on how complex your case is.
-You will need to bring documents to the initial consultation.
-These documents can be downloaded on this site.
-We will help you understand the effect of a bankruptcy on you, the upsides and the downsides.
+Your initial consultation with the Law Offices of Patrick M. Hunter is a virtual meeting, usually by ZOOM, and will last two to three hours depending on how complex your case is.
+You will need to upload documents through a client portal before the initial consultation.
+We will help you understand the effect of bankruptcy on you, the upsides and the downsides.
 We will discuss your non-bankruptcy options.
-We will discuss fees and what the cost of a bankruptcy will likely be for your situation.
-If you decide that you want to file a bankruptcy though our offices, then we will scan the documents you have brought into electronic files and prepare a fee agreement.
+We will discuss fees and what the cost of bankruptcy will likely be for your situation.
+If you decide that you want to file a bankruptcy through our offices, then we will prepare a fee agreement.
 We will provide you with information to obtain your credit counseling.
 And we will collect the initial consultation fee of $200.
 You will not actually hire Mr. Hunter until you have signed the fee agreement and paid a non-refundable retainer amount.
-When you leave you should feel that you have made a well informed decision as to what you are going to do.
+When you leave you should feel that you have made a well-informed decision as to what you are going to do.

-Each debtor whose debt is primarily consumer debt must complete a credit counseling class within the six months of the day the bankruptcy is filed.
+Each debtor whose debt is primarily consumer debt must complete a credit counseling class within six months of the day the bankruptcy is filed.
 The class must be done by an authorized provider.
 You will be provided with brochures from various providers at the initial consultation.
-These class are done either by phone or over the internet.
+These classes are done either by phone or over the Internet.
 They take about two to three hours and cost from $30 to $60, depending on whether you are a couple or not and the provider.
 The certificate of completion is usually sent both to you and our offices and must be filed with the bankruptcy petition.
 Mr. Hunter will pay for that class through a provider selected by him, or you may take the class at your expense from any of the authorized providers.

-You will be asked to provide numerous documents to our offices and will need to complete a complete financial worksheet. either on paper or our on line worksheet.
-The list of documents and the worksheet are available on this site.
-The documents will include wage stubs and other proof of income for the seven months prior to filing, bank statements, tax returns, recent communications form creditors and collection agencies, monthly bills, copies of lawsuits and judgments, mortgages, car loan documents, titles to vehicles, recent appraisals, etc..
-The worksheet will also have you do a worksheet or answer questions where you list your debts, your assets, list your income and expenses on a monthly basis, and fully describe financial transactions within the last year.
-Much of this information is necessary to prepare the bankruptcy petition and other of the information must be provided to the bankruptcy trustee.
+You will be asked to provide numerous documents to our offices and will need to complete a complete financial worksheet. either on paper or our online worksheet.
+The documents will include wage stubs and other proof of income for the seven months before filing, bank statements, tax returns, recent communications from creditors and collection agencies, monthly bills, copies of lawsuits and judgments, mortgages, car loan documents, titles to vehicles, recent appraisals, etc. We may also have you do a worksheet or answer questions where you list your debts and your assets, list your income and expenses every month, and fully describe financial transactions within the last year.
+Much of this information is necessary to prepare the bankruptcy petition and other information must be provided to the bankruptcy trustee.